-31.1 The floating rate loans carry margins ranging from 1% to 4.1% (2017: 1% to 4.1%) per annum over the base lending rate, whilst fixed rate on loans ranges from 4.5% to 5.25% (2017: 4.5% to 5.25%).
+The floating rate term loans carry margins ranging from 1.0% to 2.5% (2018: 1% to 4.1%) per annum over the base lending rate.
 For loans obtained in the UAE, the base lending rate used is EIBOR/LIBOR while loans obtained by overseas subsidiaries an appropriate base lending rate prevailing in the related markets is used.